Softwarovy-projekt/Documentation/README.md

 The project solution contains four modules:

 - **cil-parser** - It contains a low-level parser of cil metadata which is not dependent on the rest of the interpreter.
-  Basically, It provides API for navigating through CIL meta tables.
+  It provides API for navigating through the CIL metadata tables.
-- **language** - It is the core of the interpreter.
+- **language** - This is the core module of the interpreter.
 It contains a definition of cil symbols like *class* or *method*, an object model holding user data, nodes representing cil code, factories using the mentioned parser yielding the symbols, static analysis of types, a context holding several caches, and tests verifying metadata representation.
 - **launcher** - It is a launcher of the interpreted language.